Capital punishment in the Democratic Republic of the Congo: 1998–2001: Pre-moratorium developments

-Recent developments
+2003–present: Recent developments

 The last executions to take place in the Democratic Republic of the Congo occurred in January 2003.
 It was a mass execution of 15 people; the British Broadcasting Corporation reported that eight of those executed were by mistake.

 While death sentences are still routinely handed down in the nation, they are frequently commuted to life imprisonment.

 In May 2010, two soldiers and a civilian were sentenced to death for murdering Didace Namujimbo, a journalist working for the United Nations-supported broadcaster Radio Okapi, in November 2008.
 The trials were referred to as "sham trials," with the three condemned men's attorneys receiving death threats, and the United Nations condemned the trials and death sentences.

 On 13 May 2021, a police officer was killed in Kinshasa during a period of upheaval following the end of Ramadan.
 Forty-one people were brought to trial one day after the killing.
 Their trial lasted one day, and 29 of them were convicted of murder and sentenced to death, with the death sentences formally being pronounced that Saturday, 15 May.
 Two received 5-year prison sentences.
 The trial proceedings were televised.

 On 12 March 2017, two United Nations representatives, Swedish national Zaida Catalán and American national Michael Sharp, were ambushed by pro-Kamwina Nsapu militiamen while investigating violence in the Kasaï Province.
 The armed men marched them into a field and killed Catalán and Sharp; their bodies were discovered 16 days later, on 28 March, with Catalán having also been beheaded.
 A report given to the United Nations Security Council stated that the ambush was a "premeditated setup" to exact revenge against the UN for failing to protect them against the Congolese military and that members of state security may have been involved, but no one who was purported to have ordered the act ever went to trial.
 While 22 of the perpetrators were never apprehended, all 54 of the people believed to be involved were tried in a military court in Kananga, Kasaï-Central; they were charged with crimes ranging from "terrorism" and "murder," to "participation in an insurrection" and "the act of a war crime through mutilation."
 Prosecutors demanded the death penalty against 51 of the 54 on trial, and all 51 of them received the death penalty on 29 January 2022; twenty-two of them were fugitives and therefore received the death penalty in absentia.
 Two of those who went to trial, including a journalist, were acquitted of all charges.